Witness Lee: Ministry in Taiwan

 When Witness Lee moved to Taiwan in May 1949 he began his work with a few believers and churches already present there.
 Within five to six years, the number of Christians under his leadership increased from five hundred to over fifty thousand.
 Lee began to conduct conferences and trainings for the churches on a yearly basis and beginning in 1951 a formal training for his ministry co-workers.
 Lee also began to publish books through his publishing company, The Taiwan Gospel Book Room, as well as The Ministry of the Word magazine published from 1950 until 1986 in 415 issues.

+In the early 1980s, the Chinese government designated Lee's group of local churches with the name ‘Shouters’ and banned the group in 1983; the local churches which did not follow Lee were not banned.
+Lee also used the name of ‘the Assembly’ for his group.

 Going west

 Lee's work in the West was initiated with invitations to conduct conferences in London, England and Copenhagen, Denmark in 1958.
 Between 1958 and 1961, he also visited the United States three times.
 In 1962 he moved to Los Angeles and held his first conference there.
 Messages from that conference were later published as a book entitled The All-Inclusive Christ.
 In the ensuing years, Lee was invited to speak to Christian groups throughout the United States.
 His messages delivered during shorter conferences and longer trainings were printed in The Stream magazine, published by The Stream Publishers (later renamed Living Stream Ministry).

+Lee’s work in the USA was not welcomed by all local Christian groups and was seen in some quarters (including the Christian Research Institute and Spiritual Counterfeits Project) as being unorthodox or cult-like, leading to several court cases.

 Throughout the 1960s and 1970s Lee traveled extensively throughout the United States, Canada, and the Far East, and elsewhere.

+After Watchman Nee’s death in 1972, Lee became leader of the local church movement.

 In 1974 he moved to Anaheim, California where he began a book-by-book exposition of the Bible with the Life-study of Genesis.
 His entire Life-study of the Bible was completed in December 1994.
 Lee also wrote extensive outlines, footnotes, and cross references for the entire New Testament; these were eventually incorporated into a new translation of the New Testament, the Recovery Version, published in English in 1985.
 A translation into Chinese appeared in 1987, with various other languages following it since Lee's death.